azuzo99/Git_tutorial/02_Git_Workflow/02_Git_Workflow.md

 git add forgotten_one.txt
 git commit --amend
 ``
+Then the folder `.git/COMMIT_EDITMSG` will open.
+This is because sometimes there is only a need to change the commit message.
+This will open the VIM in most cases.

+When you do not want to change commit message and add new files just save and leave the file unchanged.

 ***This one do not works for 10 commits ago***.
 It moves last commit to staging stage so you can combine them with actual files.